 Welcome to Flawed yet Functional!
 Healthy food is my jam, some might say I’m rather fanatical about it!
 I wholeheartedly believe that eating whole, unprocessed, fresh food is the way to a healthy body and curing all kinds of diseases.
 My current diet is the Autoimmune Protocol plus a few reintroductions.
-With the temperatures outside falling, I’d like to share one of my favorite fall comfort foods that fits perfectly into my diet: Savory Stuffed Acorn Squash.
-It’s a hearty, sweet-yet-savory dish, perfect for a crisp fall night!
+With the temperatures outside falling, I’d like to share one of my favorite fall comfort foods that fits perfectly into my diet: Sweet and Savory Easy Stuffed Acorn Squash.
+It’s a hearty dinner, perfect for a crisp fall night!

 Right about a year ago, I was wrapping up two weeks of my first attempt at an elimination diet.
 The first meal I made after the two weeks was a sausage stuffed acorn squash.
-I was hooked!
-How had I never had this delicious gourd before???
-And how did I not realize it fit into my diet??
+To call it delicious was an understatement.
+It nourished my soul that meal did!
+What shocked me the most was that I had somehow missed this tasty gourd.
+How had I never had acorn squash before???
+And, more importantly, how did I not realize it fit into my diet??

-Now with fall upon us again and acorn squash in season, I had to tweak my recipe and share the joy of savory stuffed acorn squash with you.
+Now with fall upon us again and acorn squash is in season, I had to tweak my recipe and share the joy of savory stuffed acorn squash with you.
 If you aren’t an acorn squash lover yet, you will be after you eat this!
 It’s so good.
-My 3 year old asked for seconds of “only squash, please, no meat or onions (aka celery).”
+My 4-year-old asked for seconds of “only squash, please, no meat or onions (aka celery).”
 Ha!
-This is coming from my kid who would, usually, gladly eat only protein!
+This is coming from my kid who would usually, gladly eat only protein!

-A couple notes on how to make this dish optimally before I share the recipe…
+A couple of notes on how to make this dish optimally before I share the recipe…

 Fresh Acorn Squash